 Re-appropriating Unused Budgets to Fund New Programs

-The sudden shake up caused by the COVID-19 pandemic left many organizations with unused funds that were previously allocated to things that became obsolete in the face of lockdowns, such as experiential rewards and in-office perks.
-You can expect that unused budget will be reallocated in 2021 to perks and rewards more suited to the current conditions.
+The sudden shake-up caused by the COVID-19 pandemic left many organizations with unused funds that were previously allocated to things that became obsolete in the face of lockdowns, such as experiential rewards and in-office perks.
+You can expect that the unused budget will be reallocated in 2021 to perks and rewards more suited to the current conditions.

 Companies in 2021 will ensure that their perks and rewards are not only remote-friendly but versatile in order to accommodate the whole workforce.
 You can expect that gift cards, particularly e-gift cards, will have a surge in popularity for their ability to cover both of these bases.
 Gift cards can easily be distributed through the mail or email, and they offer a wide range of choices as well as opportunities for personalization based on an employee’s particular interests.